dewynl/msc-ai-capstone-project/docs/dissertation.md

 ### 7.1.1 Embracing Failure as Research Tool

-The most significant learning came from **embracing failure as a research tool**.
-Initial direct JSON generation failed completely (0% validity, Annex A.2.2), initially frustrating but ultimately invaluable.
-This failure forced a fundamental question: *Why does neural generation struggle with structured formats when it excels at natural language?*
+The most significant learning came from **embracing failure as a research tool**—though I didn't embrace it initially.
+Initial direct JSON generation failed completely (0% validity, Annex A.2.2).
+My first reaction wasn't curiosity; it was frustration bordering on panic.
+Three weeks into the project, facing systematic failures across multiple approaches, I seriously considered whether the entire research question was fundamentally flawed.

-The answer revealed a core insight that became the foundation of the entire dissertation: **syntactic precision and semantic creativity are fundamentally incompatible requirements for neural models**.
+What shifted my perspective was asking *why* the failures were so consistent.
+Every approach that required exact string matching failed.
+Every approach that mixed structured formats with free-form generation produced unparseable output.
+The pattern was too clear to ignore: **syntactic precision and semantic creativity are fundamentally incompatible requirements for neural models**.
 Language models are optimized for semantic understanding and creative text generation, not for maintaining rigid syntax rules.
 Asking them to do both simultaneously is asking them to optimize for contradictory objectives.

-This realization shifted the research direction from "how can we make models better at generating JSON?" to "how can we separate these concerns architecturally?"
-This shift represents a key learning: **the right question is often more important than the clever answer**.
+This realization transformed the research from "how can we make models better at generating JSON?" to "how can we separate these concerns architecturally?"
+Looking back, this shift was the most important moment in the entire project.
+The right question turned out to be more valuable than any clever answer.

 ### 7.1.2 Templates vs Intelligence: The Trade-off Revelation